Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 before they take up the action.)

-What is different is that all Threshold Successes of the roll become converted into Influence--in addition to the normal outcome of the action.
+What is different is that all Threshold Successes of the roll become converted into Influence—in addition to the normal outcome of the action.
 These Influence Points are then applied against the *specific* Key Issue being addressed.